 “How do I become a dolphin trainer?”

-Since this is the question that everyone wants answered, we are going to provide you with the answer.
-Not some answer that leaves you in the same position you are in now.
+To answer this question in detail I wrote my book, Wear a Wetsuit at Work.
+It answers that question in detail and many more!
+It doesn’t just give you an answer that leaves you in the same position you are in now.
 You know the answer I am talking about?
 “Work hard and do well in school and you will achieve whatever you want to achieve!”
 Thanks, but we know that.
 What we want to know is how to become a dolphin trainer.

 Now, you may not like my first response but bear with me.
 There is no clean-cut answer to this question.
 Everyone’s path in becoming a dolphin trainer is different.
 Also, depending on what type of dolphin trainer you want to become may decide your route in getting there.
 Please see our article, “What type of dolphin trainer do you want to be?”
 What we can tell you is what you should be doing in order to be a very attractive candidate for aquatic facilities across the country.